jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # False is a boolean

 * I move the :ref:`assertion<what is an assertion?>` to the :ref:`test_what_is_false method<test_what_is_false>`

+  ..
+TIP:: In `Visual Studio Code`_ I can move lines I select or where the cursor is, with :kbd:`alt/option+ ↑` on the keyboard to move lines up or  :kbd:`alt/option+ ↓` to move lines down

   .. code-block:: python
     :lineno-start: 6